ERion42/superEmployeeTracker/README.md

   ## Description:

   * This is a command-line application that helps companies track their employee databases.
 It utilizes Node.js, Inquierer, and MySQL.
+  * As time permits I will be making updates to make this a more fully realized utility.
+At present the main thing that needs to be added is a series of functions that modify the databases.
+The ability to rewrite roles, employees, and departments is necessary, as is the ability to remove those elements.

   <a href="#installation"></a>
   ## Installation: